 By improving HRV, there are countless health benefits to be gained.
 In their initial clinical validation process, Sensate recorded an increase in HRV of 86% for its users.

 In other words – The thing that draws many centuries old practices of stress management together, including meditation, breath-work and yoga, is stimulation of the Vagus nerve and activation of the ‘Rest and Digest’ neural pathways.

 This requires self-awareness: taking yourself our of your head by noticing when you are breathing short and sharp, and fuelling your ‘fight or flight’ systems.
 This is often easier said than done, but doing so allows us to actively draw ourselves back to our physiological processes and shift the focus towards breathing slowly, with a focus on long exhales in particular, to stimulate the parasympathetic nervous system and rebalance ourselves.

 You do not require a device such as the Sensate to do this, but using one can act synergistically by manually adding to the effect, as well as reminding you of this practice, and training you to make this a habit.
+Its strong vibrations through the sternum are also very effective in physiologically activating this effect.
 So people mean what they say when they tell you to just stop and – breathe!

 How Sensate Maximises Vibro-Acoustic Potential

 Sound Therapy: The Audio and Sub-audible Hz Range

 It’s not just physical vibrations and breathing that can have an effect, sound also has a part to play in this holistic picture.
 Specific frequencies are known to induce the sought-after effect of calming physiological functions too.
 Ever pop on your favourite tune or a few classical pieces to make you feel instantly better?
 This is why Sensate combine their device with a few calming tracks: